cloudfoundry-community/vault-broker/README.md

 met the [Vault BOSH release][release] over at [cloudfoundry-community][cfc].

-Wouldn't it be awesome if you could use Vault form your Cloud Foundry applications?
+Wouldn't it be awesome if you could use Vault from your Cloud Foundry applications?

 Now you can!